Kethlak/card-alexa-alarms-timers/README.md

 # Setup

-Add this repo to your hacs repository as a lovelace
+Add this repo to your hacs repository as a lovelace.
+Install the card.

 Card setup:
 ```